Alfalfa aphid (Macrosiphum creelii)

 Spotted alfalfa aphid (Therioaphis maculata)

 Pest description and crop damage Aphids are common on legumes.
 Aphids can frequently cause problems when their natural enemies are eliminated by sprays targeting alfalfa weevil.
 Border harvesting or strip cutting can help preserve natural enemies for aphids and other pests.
 Aphids feed by sucking juices from leaves, stems, and pods.
 Large populations reduce plant vigor.
 Aphids secrete honeydew that can promote a black sooty mold and decrease photosynthesis.
 Aphids may also transmit viruses to alfalfa, including Alfalfa mosaic virus and others.
 The pea aphid is "large" and can be green or red.
 The spotted alfalfa aphid is small and pale yellow or grayish, with conspicuous dark spots on the abdomen.
 It often is on the lower plant and can seriously damage some varieties.
-Correct species identification is important for optimal control.
+Correct species identification is critical for optimal control.
+Blue alfalfa aphid is being found more frequently in recent years in the PNW.
 Damage thresholds are lower for blue alfalfa aphid than for pea aphid.
-The following guide provides easy to use diagnostics for key pest aphid species:
+The following guide provides easy to use diagnostics for key pest aphid species: https://Agresearch.montana.edu/wtarc/producerinfo/entomology-insect-ecol....

 Sampling and thresholds